 - The weapon was concealed from the ordinary sight of another person.

-A “concealed weapon” can include an electric weapon or device or a firearm.
+Under Florida law, the term “concealed weapon” is defined to include any electric weapon or device or a firearm.

 If the individual had a valid concealed weapons permit under Florida law, then an important affirmative defense exists in the case.

 Concealed Weapon License in Florida – Visit the website of the Florida Department of Agriculture and Consumer Services (FDACS) to learn more about Section 790.06, Florida Statutes, and laws pertaining to Florida’s concealed weapon license program.
 You can visit the website to check the status of your application or find out more about applications submitted by active military members and honorably discharged veterans.

 Choosing a Tampa Attorney for Concealed Weapon Charges

 Call (813) 250-0500 to speak with an experienced criminal defense lawyer in Tampa, Hillsborough County, FL, to discuss your case today.
 We represent clients on a wide range of weapons and firearm charges through the Tampa Bay area, including carrying a concealed firearm.